james-mcalea/projects/README.md

-READ testing new branch coding on wsl!
+READ testing new branch coding on wsl 2.0